dustinpfister/blog_posts/_posts/vuejs-filter.md

 ## 3 - Global Filters

-So there is making filters that are for just a single instance of view, but what of you are doing something that involves more than one instance of vuejs in a page?
-With that said it is also possible to define filters at a global level as well by using the Vue.filter global api method rather than the filters Vue Constructor option.
-This will result in a filter that can be used across multipliable instances of Vue in a page or project as a whole.
+So there is making filters that are for just a single instance of the Vue constructor, but what of you are doing something that involves more than one instance of vuejs in a page?
+For example say that I want a format money filter but I want to use it in more than one component or plain Vuejs instance.
+I could place the method into an object and then just refernce that method in the filters option of any vuejs instance, but there is also a way to go about making a filter global so it will be there for any Vuejs instance.

+So in this section I will be going over some examples that involve defining filters at a global level.
+This involves the use of the Vue.filter global api method rather than the filters Vue Constructor option.
+The result is then a filter that can be used across multipliable instances of Vue in a page.

 ```html
 <html>